Wribbe/50eitn/quiz_prep_slash_knowledge_repo.md

 * TakeOwnership
 * ForceClear
 ### Where (in a system) is the physical presence enforced?
-???
-Perhaps the CRTM? *"Note: at startup the CRTM will check for physical presence of the TPM"*
+(Perhaps the CRTM?) *"Note: at startup the CRTM will check for physical presence of the TPM"*
 ### What are the monotonic counters in a TPM and explain one use case of them?
 TPM has monotonic counters (at least 4).
 Increment rate: Every 5 secs for at least 7 years (so at least 26 bit counter needed).